Digital NomadActive

 Click any question to expand the answer.

-No, local work is not permitted under this visa.
-The structured data confirms local work is prohibited and local income limit is 0% of total income.
-Income must come exclusively from remote work for foreign employers, contractors, or self-employment.
+No, local work is not permitted under the Antigua Nomad Digital Residence visa.
+All income must come from remote work for foreign employers, contractors, or self-employment.
+Local income is capped at 0% of total income.

-Yes, dependents are allowed under this visa.
-Scraped sources confirm spouses, children, and sometimes other family can apply with the main applicant.
+Yes, dependents are allowed.
+Spouses, children, and sometimes other family members can apply alongside the main applicant.
 Provide proof of relationship such as birth or marriage certificates.

-Processing time is 1-2 weeks according to structured data.
-Scraped sources mention 5-7 business days or 1-2 weeks for approval after submission.
-Expect an email response within this timeframe if documents are complete.
+Processing time is 1–2 weeks after submission.
+Expect an email response within this timeframe if your documents are complete.

-Health insurance is required, as per structured data.
-Scraped sources specify coverage for the intended stay in Antigua and Barbuda, with international policies accepted if valid locally.
-Ensure it includes medical and travel components.
+Health insurance is required for the duration of your stay in Antigua and Barbuda.
+International policies are accepted if they provide valid coverage locally.
+Ensure your policy includes both medical and travel components.

 No, a local bank account is not required.
 Structured data explicitly states this.
 Focus on proving remote foreign income instead.